San Jose del Cabo Aeropuerto, Baja

 After an amusement-park style line winding through a large air-conditioned customs auditorium, I make my way past hawkers to the rental car desks and arrange a shuttle for pick up.
 I’d reserved with Antonio at Cactus Car earlier by phone, so my vehicle was ready to go.

-Since my route includes a large portion of off-road driving a small 4WD SUV is essential.
+Since my route includes a large portion of off-road driving, a 4WD SUV is essential.
 My choice is the Hyundai Tucson – the V-6 engine provides plenty of power but remains easy on gas, a good thing when driving the sometimes long distances off-road between available fuel.

 Entering the Los Cabos Corridor